 Coming over to its Focusrite Scarlett 18i20 Rackmount 18x20 key features.
-This audio interface features two types of input and output channels: Analog and Digital.
+Two types of input and output channels: Analog and Digital.
 It comes with eight inputs and ten outputs analog channels.
 On the other hand, it has ten inputs and outputs digital channels.
 Besides this, Focusrite Scarlett 18i20 Rackmount 18x20 has eight knobs to adjust audio input and output.
 It also has one USB 2.0 Type-C port for the host.
 Yet, one of its drawbacks is that it doesn’t provide expansion slots.

-Focusrite Scarlett 18i20 Rackmount is a 3rd gen audio interface featuring premium and advanced features.
+Focusrite Scarlett 18i20 Rackmount is a 3rd gen featuring premium and advanced features.
 So, it might be costlier than others on the list.

 4. MOTU M4 Desktop Type-C Audio/MIDI Interface

-MOTU M4 is one of Audio Interfaces for musicians, podcasters, and producers.
-It comes with USB Type C and Type-A connectivity, the most common ones in the audio interfaces.
+MOTU M4 is one of Interface for musicians, podcasters, and producers.
+It comes with USB Type C and Type-A connectivity.
 MOTU M4 Audio/MIDI Interface also has some other basic features, such as Phantom Power, Direct Monitor Modes, etc. This device also lets you provide phantom power to the non-condenser mics.
 Basically, it will provide Direct Current to the mice.

-MOTU M4 Audio Interface is compatible with different operating systems, such as Windows and Mac.
+MOTU M4 Interface is compatible with different operating systems, such as Windows and Mac.
 This device comes in two different variants: two I/O and four I/O. Talking about its connectivity features.
 It features one headphone output, two mic/line/instrument preamps, and two line-in ports.
-If you are new to audio interfaces, line-in ports allow audio devices to receive audio signals from another device with a port.

 5. Universal Audio Apollo Twin X

-Apollo Twin X is one of the best audio interfaces for Mac Studio by Universal Audio.
 This audio interface features a great build that also looks premium.
-Apollo Twin X features two input and output audio interfaces.
+Apollo Twin X features two input and output audio.
 Besides, it also has two unison preamps and four UAD-2 processing cores to record and produce audio smoothly.
 The LUNA Recording System powers Apollo Twin X by Universal Audio to record audio easily on Mac.